Belmont Stakes ready to run without fans, kicking off Triple Crown races

-NEW YORK -- The Belmont Stakes are ready to run as live sports returns in New York.
+NEW YORK -- The Belmont Stakes is ready to run as live sports returns in New York.

 The 152nd running usually has crowds of up to 100,000 spectators, but on Saturday, there will be 10 horses on the track and zero fans in the stands.